-If you look up recipes for traditional French stuffed cabbage, you'll find they vary quite a bit, and my main recipe comes from an older local resident of Videix; the one who makes the stuffed cabbages for one of our annual communal meals (read on for more about these!).
-There are three or four elements that are common to all the recipes: Cabbage - of course -, moistened stale bread and sausage meat.
+If you look up recipes for traditional French stuffed cabbage, you'll find they vary quite a bit, and my main recipe comes from an older local resident of Videix—the one who makes the stuffed cabbages for one of our annual communal meals (read on for more about these).
+There are three elements that are common to all the recipes: cabbage, moistened stale bread, and sausage meat.
 I reckon that you could produce this dish using only these ingredients.

 It is obvious where this has come from.
-Stuffed cabbage would have been a way to use up your left-overs, so I suggest that you do the same.
-If you have a few assorted veg, chuck them in.
+Stuffed cabbage would have been a way to use up your leftovers, so I suggest that you do the same.
+If you have a few assorted vegetables, chuck them in.
 Also I haven't included qualities.
-I bought a cabbage and a hand full of meat and just added to that.
-Mine turned out to be a bit mean for two packages, so I've increased the ingredients a bit for you, but you'll have left over cabbage, just dice it and add it to the mix or cook it separately and serve as a vegetable.
+I bought a cabbage and a handful of meat and just added to that.
+Mine turned out to be a bit mean for two packages, so I've increased the ingredients a bit for you.
+But you'll likely have leftover cabbage, so just dice it and add it to the mix—or cook it separately and serve as a vegetable.

-Traditional recipes ask for lard and include quite a lot of fat, but I more or less missed this out thinking the sausage meat would have enough fat in it for today's lifestyles.
+Traditional recipes ask for lard and include quite a lot of fat.
+But I more or less missed this, thinking the sausage meat would have enough fat in it for today's lifestyles.
 You can add a knob of butter if you like.
 Also, some suggest you add brandy and the like.
-I do think that as this was a 'peasant' dish, I wouldn't pollute it with posh ingredients.
+I do think that, as this was a 'peasant' dish, I wouldn't pollute it with posh ingredients.
 Why should you when it is so delicious anyway?

-- I asked for 'une poignée' a hand full, of sausage meat.
-Fortunately it was the butcher's hand and not mine.
-I think that was about right.
+- 1 handful of sausage meat (I asked for 'une poignée' (a handful) of sausage meat.
+Fortunately, it was the butcher's hand and not mine.
+I think that was about right.)

-- I used about a third of a baguette of bread, perhaps about the same quantity of bread as meat.
+- 1/3 of a baguette of bread (Perhaps about the same quantity of bread as meat.
 Dice this and soak in milk.
-You could also use stock instead to moisten the bread.
+You could also use stock instead to moisten the bread.0

-- Herbs.
-I used dried thyme but wish that I'd thought of getting some sage and parsely from the garden!
+- Herbs (I used dried thyme, but I wish that I'd thought of getting some sage and parsley from the garden!)